eraofchaos/es/units/Dragon Golem.md

 permalink: /units/Dragon Golem/
 excerpt: "Era of Chaos Unidades.
 Unidades.
 Era of Chaos The ultimate invention made with Dwarven technology.
 Each part, the perfect combination of machine and magic, is filled with inexhaustible power."
 unitID: 609
-last_modified_at: 2021-02-24
+last_modified_at: 2021-03-02
 locale: es
 ref: "Gólem Dragón"
 toc: true
 ---
-**Warning** Information on this page is based on Chronicles!
-This unit is not released yet, provided information can be corrected later!
+**Warning** This unit is not released yet, provided information can be changed later or may contain inconsistency!
 {: .notice--danger}

 ## General information